parshavjain/assignment-solution-step7/readme.md

 In this assignment,
 1. We will work with array list
 2. We will get all aggregate functions together while needing one aggregate function.
-This is because we are using Java 8 built in class called DoubleSummaryStatistics
+This is because we are using Java 8 built in class like **DoubleSummaryStatistics, LongSummaryStatistics
-LongSummaryStatistics
-IntSummaryStatistics
+IntSummaryStatistics**
 3. We will not use DataTypeDefinition and RowTypeDefinition classes.
 4. We will not implement JSON convertion as well.